 Nicholas Tait

-Nicholas (Nick) is the Science Communication Intern for the NCRN I&M Program.
-He is responsible for synthesizing natural resource data through NPS newsletters, resource briefs, and I&M web content.
-Before this, Nick was a research assistant at Yale University, conducting field and lab work for an ongoing project on carbon cycling in temperate forests.
-He previously served as a crew member on NCRN’s forest vegetation monitoring team.
+Nicholas (Nick) is the Geographic Information Systems (GIS) Intern for the NCRN I&M program.
+He is leading the development of invasive plant management plans for NCR parks and supporting various field operations.
+Prior to this position, Nick was the Science Communication Intern for NCRN, responsible for synthesizing natural resource data through NPS newsletters, resource briefs, and I&M web content.
+He also previously served as a crew member on NCRN’s forest vegetation monitoring team.
 In his spare time, Nick enjoys wildlife photography, soccer, and working towards his Masters in Geographic Information Systems (GIS) through Penn State.

 Education: BA - Environmental Studies, St. Mary’s College of MD; Graduate Certificate - Geographic Information Systems (GIS), Penn State (Master of GIS in progress)